AxaFrance/oidc-client/FAQ.md

 ## Tokens are always refreshed in background every seconds

-@axa-fr/oidc-client refresh automatically tokens in  background.
+The @axa-fr/oidc-client automatically refreshes tokens in the background.
-It refresh token before its expiration to have always a valid token.
+It refreshes tokens before expiration to maintain valid tokens at all times.

-If your tokens sessions Lifetime is too short, it will refresh it very often.
+If your token session lifetime is too short, frequent refreshes will occur.
-It start refreshing 120 seconds before expiration.
+Token refreshing starts 120 seconds before expiration.

-So set a session validity upper from 3 minutes is a good idea.
+Setting a session validity longer than 3 minutes is advisable.

-By default @axa-fr/oidc-client take the shortest lifetime between access_token and id_token.
+By default, @axa-fr/oidc-client chooses the shorter lifetime between access_token and id_token.
-You can use the option "token_renew_mode" to change this behavior.
+Use the "token_renew_mode" option to change this behavior.

  - **token_renew_mode**: String, // Optional, update tokens based on the selected token(s) lifetime: "access_token_or_id_token_invalid" (default), "access_token_invalid", "id_token_invalid"